jestlandia/DuckyScript-Payloads/Payloads/Annoying_Mac/README.md

 The `launchd_job.sh` script is responsible for scheduling a background job.

-The other functionality is performed by the DuckyScript itself (toggling of capslock, numlock, press arrow keys, etc).
+The other functionality is performed by the DuckyScript itself (toggling of capslock, enter, arrow keys).